We may earn money or products from the companies mentioned in this post.

 And even with all that said, some packaged keto snacks are obviously more healthy than others and the less processing the better in most cases.

-You can easily throw on any toppings you like such as eggs and cheese, turkey or salmon, and eve vary the low carb greens you use to keep it interesting.
+You can easily throw on any toppings you like such as eggs, cheese, turkey or salmon, and even vary the low carb greens you use to keep it interesting.